English

 How are children supported in their English lessons?

-Children have access to writing skills booklets in English lessons.
+Children in key stage two have access to writing skills booklets in English lessons.
 These booklets are designed to support children in ‘knowing more, learning more and remembering more’.

 Children use these booklets to support their writing by giving clear definitions, examples, hints and tips in using punctuation and grammar skills in their writing autonomously.

-We have standardised displays in classrooms.
-These are updated at the beginning of each week detailing vocabulary that they will encounter in their class text that week, the success criteria for their piece of writing they are building up to at the end of the week and non-negotiables in their English work.
-This is referred to consistently across the week and children use this as a tool to help them during lessons.
-Children are encouraged to apply the vocabulary they have been exposed to in their own writing that week.
+We have standardised displays in and out of classrooms.
+These are used as a support mechanism for the piece of writing which they are building up to.
+This is referred to consistently across the unit and children use this as a tool to help them during lessons.
+Children are encouraged to apply the vocabulary they have been exposed to in their own writing .

 We also use quality first teaching to ensure children reach lesson objectives.
 Our marking and feedback policy ensures that teachers are in constant circulation around the room, supporting children and offering verbal feedback throughout children’s learning.
 This is highlighted by the Education Endowment Foundation as a highly effective strategy for pupil outcomes.
 Teachers use quality first teaching to provide proportionate support to pupils in most need of support in that lesson to achieve that lesson’s outcome.
 This policy also impacts teacher workload.
 Teachers have the majority of books marked for most lessons by the end of the lesson – reducing teacher workload.